TablePress/TablePress/readme.txt

 **Block editor support instead of having to deal with Shortcodes**

 * The new “TablePress table” block will give you a preview of the table when inserting it into a post or page, for a more intuitive embedding of tables.
 You won’t even have to remember the table ID, as a table search is included.
-* And if you want, converting existing Shortcodes is just a few clicks away.
+* And if you want, converting existing Shortcodes is just two clicks away.

 **Easier styling of tables with CSS variables**